DooberJaz/Moores-Mod/README.md

 **.zip file** - The Modpack file created by CurseForge.
 Instructions on using it below (Additionally it is the most up to date file, I may have missed some bug fixes in this github repo)

 **.pdf file** - The highly requested (as in, by every single tester so far) recipe guide.
 Use this PDF (with pictures!) as a guide for all the crafting recipes!
 If a recipe doesn't work or seems inconsistent, drop me a message!
 There's a lot so it isnt surprising for some to go wrong when I do bug fixing.
 I truly suggest you use this file though.
 It makes things so much easier!

-## Running the Modpack

-Step 1: Have the CurseForge Client installed (link: https://curseforge.overwolf.com/)

-Step 2: Open the client and select the game "minecraft"

-Step 3: Download the zip file from this repo

-Step 4: Click "create custom profile", it should be in the top right(ish)

-Step 5: Click "import" on the line that says "or import a previously created profile"

-Step 6: Navigate though the file browser to the zip file you downloaded, and select it

-Step 6: It will likely download some neccesary files, let that happen (shouldnt be more than a few MB)

-Step 7: Click on the new mod profile and click play

-Step 8: Create a new minecraft world and enjoy!
-The default key for opening the quests menu is the ¬ key (to the left of the 1/! key), but feel free to rebind it

-Step 9: (Optional) Download the PDF file from here to be your recipe guide.
-It is recommended that you use it, but if you want the challenge then feel free to not!

-You can play in creative or survival, your choice!
-If you just want to quickly test the mod, I suggest playing in creative.

-Also, if you want to help me with my dissertation, please fill out this survey https://forms.gle/ghrCQLfLV3tHYfsAA